Out of 15,000 hosts, Blog Talk Radio names Jon Hansen as one of their top 300 hosts

 - in terms of audience reach via my radio show, my last two featured segments had more than 28,000 downloads within 24 hours of being aired

-- from a social networking reach and influence standpoint, my LinkedIn profile was in the top 1% most viewed in 2012, and my Klout score of 72 is the highest in the supply chain industry
+- from a social networking reach and influence standpoint, my LinkedIn profile was in the top 1% most viewed in 2012, and my Klout score of 72 is the highest for an individual in the supply chain industry

 On November 5th, 2012 I hit the 1,000 blog post mark . . .